timothycdc/tchungblog/exampleSite/content/blog/angle-between-two-vectors-formula-proof.md

 image = "/images/img_0359.jpg"
 tage = ["tags"]
-tags = ["Vectors", "Trigonometry", "Maths"] title = "Angle Between Two Vectors Formula Proof"
+tags = ["Vectors", "Trigonometry", "Maths"] title = "Angle Between Two Vectors Formula"

 +++
 Last term, we learned about vectors in Core Pure Maths.
 I was curious on how the formula was derived, so after some experimentation, I used IGCSE-Level trigonometry to get to the answer.